 Can I transfer my appointment to colleague or friend?

 No, only the individual who booked appointment may attend the time slot.
-This is to ensure effective contact tracing in the event of a confirmed case of Covid-19.

 Can I bring anyone with me to my appointment?